← Reference Deep-Dives Reference Deep-Dive · 12 min read

 • Longitudinal tracking: Simple pulse surveys between quarterly interview studies can detect rapid shifts

-For the complete AI-moderated CDD methodology, see AI Commercial Due Diligence.
-For structuring interview evidence for IC presentations, see Presenting CDD Findings to Investment Committee.
+For the complete AI-moderated CDD methodology, see AI Commercial Due Diligence, the commercial due diligence complete guide, and the AI customer interviews complete guide.
+For structuring interview evidence for IC presentations, see Presenting CDD Findings to Investment Committee and the ic-memo-customer-evidence-template reference.
+For related methodology references, see blind-customer-research-due-diligence, growth-equity-customer-research-framework, and sample-size-customer-due-diligence-pe.

 Frequently Asked Questions